#

 Please ensure you make a note of the random external ID you generate for step 4 above, as you will need this value when configuring the AWS integration in the NetSPI Platform.

-Select the Next button and choose the custom policy you created in the Step one: AWS policy configuration instructions above.
+Select the Next button and choose the

-Select the Next button and name the role "NetspiReadOnly".
+policy.Select the Next button and name the role (NetSPI-CAASM-ExecutionRole is used in the example below).
 When finished, select the Create role button in the lower right.

-Navigate back to the list of IAM roles, locate the "NetspiReadOnly" role you just created above, and select it.
+Navigate back to the list of IAM roles, locate the role you just created above, and select it.

 On the role summary page, copy the role ARN by selecting the copy icon as illustrated above.

-#NetSPI Platform CAASM configuration
+NetSPI Platform CAASM configuration

 Use the steps below to configure the AWS Integration in the NetSPI Platform.